egeorjon/Archimate-Patterns/technical-layer/standalone-physical-server-for-infrastructure-application/README.md

-# Standalone physical server for infrastructure application
+# Standalone physical server for application

 ## Description
-Standalone server, hosting an infrastructure application, providing an infrastructur service (like a database)
+Standalone server, hosting an application, providing a service (like a database, or an application)

 ## Contexte / Problem
-Provide an infrastructure application and/or an infrastructure service, with a server.
+Provide an application and/or a service, with a server.
 No virtualization available

 ## Solution
-Physical servers hosting the infrastructure application.
-Backup and monitoring are important for
+Physical servers hosting the application.
+Backup and monitoring are important for ensuring no data loss, and maximize the availability.

 ## Security